prayerie/CrystalRCM/README.md

  It has libusb statically linked, so you don't need to install anything else to use it.

+## Usage

+Please note - the app will not work unless you move it outside of the distribution .dmg.

 ## How to create
 .app builds can be found on the release page.
 You can also build from the repo, if you wish.